drlukeparry/pyslm/docs/examples/basic_support.rst

 ==============================

-This tutorial will show you how to generate the basic support generation functionality available in the `pyslm.support` module.
+This tutorial will show you how to generate the basic support generation functionality available in the :mod:`pyslm.support` module.
 The generation of support structures remains a critical aspect within the majority of AM processes.
 The support structures are used to provide a means of connecting overhanging regions (<45°) to the build platform and to ensure buildable specific to the targeted AM process.
 The support structures are typically removed after the completion of the build.
 Careful generation is necessary to reduce waste material, build-time and reduce post-processing